 Please fill out the application in its entirety.
 All materials must be submitted electronically to be considered.
 Submissions will not be considered if any required field is incomplete, the application is late or cannot be viewed due to technical error, or if the proposal is not an original idea of the submitting participant or team of participants.
-Only one application per project may be submitted by each team.
+Multiple proposals may be submitted, but only one application per project may be submitted by each team.

 HOW TO APPLY